Tuesday, February 17, 2026

 In regulated complaint handling, KPIs do more than measure performance.
 They provide evidence.
 They show regulators that decisions are consistent, customers are treated fairly, and risks are identified early.
 Strong KPI oversight turns complaint data into assurance, helping firms demonstrate compliance rather than simply claiming it.

 The FCA not only expects firms to understand their complaint data and act on it.
-Supervisors seldom focus on isolated metrics.
-They assess patterns, trends, and whether firms act on what their data shows.
 This includes identifying patterns of harm, evidencing fair outcomes for all consumers, addressing root causes, and ensuring customers receive timely support.

 KPIs shouldn’t be treated as another set of operational tick boxes: if they don’t add value, they’re just noise and a waste of time.